Standing Rock Protest Camp Evicted In Police Raid As ‘Cleanup’ Begins At Site

 — Daniel Schneider (@BiologistDan) February 2, 2017

 While thousands of water protector protesters called the Standing Rock site home at the peak of the anti-DAPL protests, the crowds have reportedly thinned down considerably in recent days and weeks.
 The reason?
-Treacherous winter weather, the Obama administration’s halt of pipeline construction and calls by the Standing Rock Sioux tribal leadership to get out of the area, at least for now.
+Treacherous winter weather, the Obama administration’s halt of pipeline construction, and calls by the Standing Rock Sioux tribal leadership to get out of the area, at least for now.

 “There’s more than anticipated, and it’s under a lot of snow.
 I wouldn’t say it’s going to get done in days; it’s going to take weeks.”

-The area of the Standing Rock protest camp is located near where the Cannonball River flows into the Missouri, and is prone to flooding.
+The area of the Standing Rock protest camp is located near where the Cannonball River flows into Missouri and is prone to flooding.
 Water protectors involved in the protests want to ensure that the area is cleaned up before spring runoff can wash debris and other contaminants into the Missouri River, which is the source of drinking water for the Standing Rock Sioux Tribe, as well as millions of others downstream.

 @kkalmes2 History repeating itself.
 The evil that men do. @IfYou0nlyNews

-Note: ***Update: Fox News confirms that 76 water protectors were arrested at Standing Rock on February 1.
-According to North Dakota Governor Doug Burgum’s office, those arrested were a “rogue group of some of the more aggressive elements of the protest camp.”
-The governor’s office added that they were “attempting to create a new campsite on private property” near Standing Rock.***